At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and

 As we seek to educate the company as a whole, we created an educational library that allows team members to explore different areas of diversity and inclusion at their own pace, including a module on accessibility in the workplace.
 We also look at our company culture to ensure that we always encourage and celebrate the diversity within our own company.

 At the same time, we want to make an impact in the professions we serve and recognize opportunities we have as an education provider to promote diversity within those professions.

 Project Shift also works collaboratively with human resources to help encourage a broader group of more diverse candidates to apply for jobs at our company.
-We've recommended best practices for gender-neutral and more inclusive language in our job postings.
-We're also working to determine best practices to implement throughout our entire interview process.
+We've recommended best practices for job postings, and we collaborated with HR on a manager training focused on reducing implicit bias during the hiring process.
 We want our company to reflect the diverse voices that are found around the country.

 — Anna Smith, continuing education manager